Only God Knows Everything: Production

 The film is the first production of CJ ENM's O'pen project, which is dedicated to discovering and developing new creative talent.
-Ko Jun-seok's original screenplay made it to the top six of the competition and caught the attention of director Paek Seung-hwan, who decided to use the story to explore his doubts about faith and religion.
+Ko Joon-seok's original screenplay made it to the top six of the competition and caught the attention of director Paek Seung-hwan, who decided to use the story to explore his doubts about faith and religion.
 The original title was At the Border': Only God Knows Everything, but Paek was so intrigued by the subtitle that he decided to retitle the film.

-Filming began on March 3, 2023, and five days later, it was announced that the main cast would consist of Shin Seung-ho, Han Ji-eun, Park Myung-hoon, and Jeon So-min, while Yoo Sung-joo, Lee Jung-ok, and Nam Joong-kyu would play supporting roles.
+Filming began on March 3, 2023, and five days later, it was announced that the main cast would consist of Shin Seung-ho, Han Ji-eun, Park Myung-hoon, and Jeon So-min, while You Soong-joo, Lee Jung-ok, and Nam Joong-kyu would play supporting roles.
 The crew wrapped filming in November 2023.

 Shin Seung-ho had previously been directed by Paek in Double Patty (2021), forming a close friendship with him; the director didn't say much when he offered him the lead role in Only God Knows Everything, other than that he thought Shin would look good in a cassock.
 Shin accepted because the character had little in common with him or his previous work, thus presenting a challenge.
 Being a Protestant, the actor interacted with several Catholic priests to better understand the role.

 Park Myung-hoon gained 10 kg (22 lb) to play the role of the shaman.
 Jeon So-min was cast because Paek was impressed by her intense gaze in the 2021–2022 TV series Show Window: The Queen's House, even though the role was originally intended for an older actress.

 The soundtrack was entirely composed, arranged and performed by Lee Sang-hoon for 4Bros.
 Music and was released on streaming platforms on August 22, 2025, the same date as the film.